Massacre of the Innocents: History and theology

-The story of the massacre is found in no gospel other than Matthew, nor is it mentioned in the surviving works of Nicolaus of Damascus (who was a personal friend of Herod the Great), nor in Josephus's Antiquities of the Jews, despite his recording many of Herod's misdeeds including the murder of three of his own sons.
-The event is alluded to by Macrobius, a pagan writing in the early 5th century: "On hearing that the son of Herod, king of the Jews, had been slain when Herod ordered that all boys in Syria under the age of two be killed, [Augustus] said, 'It’s better to be Herod’s pig than his son.'"
-In view of the lack of independent confirmation that the event ever occurred, many scholars consider it folklore inspired by Herod's reputation.
+The historicity of the Matthew account is not accepted by modern sources.
+The story of the massacre is found in no gospel other than Matthew, nor is it mentioned in the surviving works of Nicolaus of Damascus (who was a personal friend of Herod the Great), nor in Josephus's Antiquities of the Jews, despite his recording many of Herod's misdeeds, including the murder of three of his own sons.
+The early 5th-century account of Macrobius—that "on hearing that the son of Herod, king of the Jews, had been slain when Herod ordered that all boys in Syria under the age of two be killed, [Augustus] said, 'It's better to be Herod's pig than his son'"—has been discounted as extra-biblical evidence for the event due to its later authorship, possible influence by the gospel narrative, and the confused nature of the account.
+In view of the lack of independent confirmation that the event occurred, the story acts as a kind of folklore inspired by Herod's reputation.
+As a matter of understanding what the myth is trying to communicate, its lack of historicity is unsurprising given that gospels were primarily written as theological documents rather than chronological timelines.

 The author appears to have modeled the episode on the biblical story of Pharaoh's attempt to kill the Israelite children in the Book of Exodus, as told in an expanded version that was current in the 1st century.
 In that expanded story, Pharaoh kills the Hebrew children after his scribes warn him of the impending birth of the threat to his crown (i.e., Moses), but Moses' father and mother are warned in a dream that the child's life is in danger and act to save him.
 Later in life, after Moses has to flee, like Jesus, he returns when those who sought his death are themselves dead.

+A few New Testament scholars who are also Christian believers such as biblical literalist Paul L. Maier and the Anglican cleric Richard T. France have offered apologetics in favor of a possible historicity of the account, but these arguments are not accepted by secular scholars.
+James DG Dunn, while not arguing in favor of historicity, views the massacre story as being an action in line with Herod's known character.
+Joan E. Taylor and Anthony Le Donne observe that Herod was a vindictive and harsh ruler, and it was common for Jews at the time to face becoming refugees, frequently in Egypt.
+Taylor argues that the Historical Jesus could indeed have been a refugee whose background shaped his teachings.